3 As over 5 Bs

 His phone rang.
 It was a number from his office.
 In the split second that he reached for his phone, his hand paused.
 He asked himself: “why did I hesitate?”
 Deep down he realized he didn’t want to answer the call.

 At the time he had a production company, a music label and a foundation.
 He was also a full-time actor and a family man.
 He felt stretched and overworked.
-He was making Bs in five things.
+As he says:

-He responded to the signal from his body and listened to his intuition.
+He responded to the signal and listened to his intuition.
 Then and there he called his lawyer and told him to shut down his music label and production company.

 From then on, he focused on being a full-time actor, a family man and running his foundation.
-He focused on getting 3 As.
+The 3 As.

 3. Ask “Is this Necessary?”

 Roman Emperor and Stoic philosopher, Marcus Aurelius, had one simple rule to filter through the noise:

 Ask yourself at every moment, 'Is this necessary?’